conbojs/conbo/README.md

 Decoupling & data binding
 -------------------------

-One of Conbo.js's core aims is to enable developers to create highly decoupled, testable code.
+One of ConboJS's core aims is to enable developers to create highly decoupled, testable code.

 To this end, the framework's ever expanding data binding features enable you to separate your HTML from your JavaScript, removing the need for direct references between the them using `cb-*` and custom, developer defined, attributes to automatically bind properties and events in the DOM to your View classes, for example: